Sapphire Solar Farm NSW

 Project identification and site selection

-Identification and site selection is based on an analysis of opportunities and constraints including (but not limited to): distance to the electricity grid, solar resource and land characteristics.
-Our team then carries out site visits and consultation with landowners in the area.
+Identification and site selection is based on an analysis of opportunities and constraints including (but not limited to): distance to the electricity grid, wind resource and population density of the surrounding community.
+Our team then undertake a number of site visits and consultation with landowners in the area.

 Current Stage